Couple looking at personal finances, compound interest.

 How Does Compound Interest Work?

 Compound interest applies an annual interest rate to the principal amount and the accrual of past interest payments.
 How often compounding occurs depends on the lender and the financial product.
-For example, your money market account might compound monthly, while a certificate of deposit (CD) might compound twice annually.
+For example, your mortgage might compound monthly, while a certificate of deposit (CD) might compound twice annually.

-Compound interest means your return on investment from a savings account or other asset will help you receive larger returns in the future, compared to an account with simple interest.
+Compound interest means your return on investment from a savings account or other asset will help you receive even bigger returns in the future.
 Specifically, your earned interest in a savings account will itself earn interest when your account compounds next.

 Remember, compound interest works similarly for loans.
 A loan with a compounding interest rate will grow based on the principal plus interest charges.
 As a result, it’s vital to repay the loan as quickly as possible to minimize interest charges.
 Ignoring the loan or making minimum payments can create an insurmountable debt that continues to multiply by higher amounts.